krigjo25/adieu/README.md

 # Adieu

-## About Adieu
+## Description

+### Purpose of the project
+Originally this project was created as an assignment at CS50P - Introduction to Python.

+### Description
 Implemented a program that sings the song [So long farewell - The movie The Sound Of Music](https://www.youtube.com/watch?v=Qy9_lfjQopU), where the implemented names is created by the user

 Usage : type in the terminal python adieu.py, wait for the prompted message then type in some names.

-Originally this project was created as an assignment at CS50P - Introduction to Python.

 ##  About the testing framework